Kerman1337/Keyforgetful/README.md

 * Cross down a bit and read the requirements and come back when you're ready.
 * Double-click on `Install Addons.bat` and wait until all the job going to be completed.
 * And only then double-click `password_saver.py` or `password_saver.exe`, it depends on your preferences.

 ---

+## 🤔 **What is this program about?**

+* Program which creates secured data-bases by using RSA & SHA512 decryption.
+* Data Base may contain your login, password for every website / client.
+* Program allows to generate original and safe password, if your password isn't that safe or original.
+* After creating a data-base you will always be able to view your data, even on different PC, but you should copy `.db` files somewhere and import them then.
+* If you use the program on someone's PC we recommend to not leave `.db` files and save them somewhere, too.

+---